NoahRobit72/Nia-Lab-Tempature-Sensor-Project/README.md

 ## Nia Lab Tempature Sensor Project
 ## Hardware
 The hardware for the project will consit of a number of Adafruit HUZZAH32 - ESP32 Feather boards that will host the tempature sensors.
-These will devices will act as clients and will send data via MQTT to a server hosted on a Rasberry Pi.
-More work must be done to confirm the type of wireless server.

 ## Software: Option 1
 This first option consists of using MQTT communication to send data from the devices to the Rasberry Pi server.
 On the server, there will be a firebase NoSQL database that will host the tempature data.
 On the server, there will be a python script to request and analyze the python data.